RecLast/aireclast/README.md

 ### Authentication

-#### POST /api/auth/request-code
+#### POST /api/auth/check-email
-Request a verification code for login.
+Check if an email is allowed to access the application.

 **Request Body:**
 ```json